-Richard Cobbett heads down to the sweet shop to dig up an infamous story of revolution, rebellion and sticking it to the man.
-Oh, not this rubbish little fantasy game.
-We're talking about its developers...
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+With Darkened Skye he dug up an infamous story of revolution, rebellion, and sticking it to the man.
+Oh, not this rubbish fantasy game.
+We're talking about its development...

 Congratulations, you've bought an advert!
 THERE WILL BE NO REFUNDS!

 Except there's a twist.
 As much as Darkened Skye only exists to flog fruit-flavoured candy, it quickly becomes obvious that its creators had complete contempt for actually doing so.
-Its producer even went on the record to say that her response to being ordered to create a Skittles based game was, in about as many words, "You can fire me now, or not force me to do this," followed by heading out to get drunk and toast the end of her career.
-Even after backing down and agreeing to take it on, the mission immediately became one of subversion rather than salesmanship, banking on M&M/Mars' gaming inexperience to let them do their own thing.
+Its producer even went on the record to say that her response to being ordered to create a Skittles game was, in about as many words, "You can fire me now, or not force me to do this," followed by heading out to get drunk and toast the end of her career.
+Even after backing down and agreeing to take it on, the mission immediately became one of subversion rather than salesmanship, banking on M&M/Mars' gaming inexperience.
 The exact quote from the above interview: "How can I get Skittles in the game without having… Skittles in the game?"

-The result is one of the most sarcastic, fourth-wall breaking, off-message games you'll ever find, where the writers clearly decided that if they had to make this stupid thing, at the very least they were going to have some fun selling their souls.
-Try to walk into a dark cave near the start, and Skye promptly informs you "Yeah, I want to show up in the credits as Third Dead Teenager."
-Inside, she and partner Draak mock a coded password as being indecipherable due to being written... backwards!
-For a nearby door, we get this exchange:
+The result is one of the most sarcastic, fourth-wall breaking, off-message games you'll ever find, where the writers clearly decided that if they had to sell their souls, at the very least they were going to have some fun.
+Try to walk into a dark cave near the start, and Skye says, "Yeah, I want to show up in the credits as Third Dead Teenager."
+Inside, she and partner Draak mock a coded password for being indecipherable due to being written... backwards!
+At a nearby door, we get this exchange:

 DRAAK: "We can't do this puzzle 'til later."